MinBZK/nl-wallet/documentation/relying-party.md

 organization_country_code: Two-letter country code of relying party residence.
 organization_kvk: Chamber of commerce number of relying party.
 organization_privacy_policy_url: Link to relying party's privacy policy.
-return_url_prefix: Callback URL (URL we POST to on success/failure of attestation).
 request_origin_base_url: Where do your requests come from?
 See [CORS][11].
 list_of_verifiable_attributes: List of attributes determined in previous section.